 We will compile biological monitoring data for streams in Minnesota, including fish and insect data.
 A very large amount of such information exists that has not yet been brought together in one place to address the causes and effective solutions to streams exhibiting impaired biological health.
 Such data are collected by the MPCA, DNR, EPA, USGS, MetCouncil, and watershed management organizations.
 Working with agency partners, these data will be pre-processed and harmonized by identifying common freshwater species assessed across datasets.
-This processing step is a critical one, as discrepancies in species identification, especially for highly diverse aquatic insects, are often a step that prevents these valuable data from being used in further analyses.
+To assist in completing this sizeable data compilation task, our team is collaborating with a graduate student (Claire Bass) advised by Co-PI Finlay in the University of Minnesota's Ecology, Evolution and Behavior program.
 We will gather environmental data for sampled streams, including the vast wealth of water chemistry data available from state agencies and USGS.
 Once assembled, this dataset will represent a novel and highly valuable resource for researchers and practitioners to examine questions related to stream biodiversity, water quality and restoration.
 In collaboration with agencies who collected the data, we will make this database publicly available to support future research efforts.
 This activity is anticipated to occur over the first year of the project from July 2025-July 2026.